 Topping and incorrectly pruning trees can also cause critical damage.
-Currently, tree topping restrictions are limited to requiring a permit to remove more than 25 percent of the live crown of a significant tree.
+Currently, tree topping restrictions are limited to requiring a permit to remove more than 25% of the live crown of a significant tree.

-Monetary penalties for illegal tree removal are established in Chapter 1.18 BCC, Civil Violations, although the City's practice is to first work with the property owner toward achieving voluntary compliance.
+Monetary penalties for illegal tree removal are established in the Civil Violations code (Chapter 1.18 BCC), although the City's practice is to first work with the property owner toward achieving voluntary compliance.
 In the case of illegal tree removal, replanting may be required instead of the maximum possible monetary penalty.
-The current legislative process provides an opportunity for the City to review existing enforcement provisions and assess if the correct mechanisms are in place to encourage compliance.
+This project would provide an opportunity to review existing enforcement provisions and assess if the correct mechanisms are in place to encourage compliance.